needle-mirror/com.unity.xr.hands/Documentation~/project-setup/install-xrhands.md

 ## Editor compatibility

-XR Hands 1.3 is compatible with Unity 2021.3 and later.
+XR Hands 1.4 is compatible with Unity 2021.3 and later.

 > [!NOTE]
-> XR Hands 1.3 is compatible with Unity 2021.3 and up, but it does not appear in the Package Manager window before [2021.3.23f1](https://unity.com/releases/editor/whats-new/2021.3.23).
+> XR Hands 1.4 is compatible with Unity 2021.3 and up, but it does not appear in the Package Manager window.

 # Required packages